Get the newsletter.

 • Spread the tuna mixture along the bottom half of the baguette.
 Layer the sliced hard-boiled egg and olives atop the tuna mixture.

 • Sprinkle with herbes de Provence.
-Close the baguette, press hard, and let rest for 2 to 24 hours, preferably weighted down.
+Close the baguette, press hard, and let rest for a minimum of 2 and up to 24 hours, preferably weighted down; 8 to 12 hours is ideal.

-Tip: Suggestions for weighing down the pan bagnant: the bottom of a cast-iron skillet, or sheet pan with heavy cookbooks on it.
+Tip: Suggestions for weighing down the pan bagnat: the bottom of a cast-iron skillet, or sheet pan with heavy cookbooks on it.
 Slice into halves or thirds, and serve.

 Note: If the sandwich will rest for more than two hours, wrap it in plastic wrap and refrigerate.
 Before serving, allow to return to near room temperature.